sendinblue/APIv3-nodejs-library/docs/EmailCampaignsApi.md

 var defaultClient = SibApiV3Sdk.ApiClient.instance;

-// Configure API key authorization: api-key var apiKey = defaultClient.authentications['api-key'];
+// Configure API key authorization: api-key var apiKey= defaultClient.authentications['api-key'];
-apiKey.apiKey = 'YOUR API KEY';
+apiKeyapiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//apikey.apiKeyPrefix = 'Token';
+//apiKeyapiKeyPrefix = 'Token';

-// Configure API key authorization: partner-key var partnerKey = defaultClient.authentications['partner-key'];
+// Configure API key authorization: partner-key var partnerKey= defaultClient.authentications['partner-key'];
-partnerKey.apiKey = 'YOUR API KEY';
+partnerKeyapiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//partnerKey.apiKeyPrefix = 'Token';
+//partnerKeyapiKeyPrefix = 'Token';

 var apiInstance = new SibApiV3Sdk.EmailCampaignsApi();

 var opts = {
-  'type': "type_example", // String | Filter on the type of the campaigns 'status': "status_example", // String | Filter on the status of the campaign 'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Mandatory if endDate is used.
+  'type': "type_example", // String | Filter on the type of the campaigns 'status': "status_example", // String | Filter on the status of the campaign 'startDate': "startDate_example", // String | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
-  'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Mandatory if startDate is used.
+  'endDate': "endDate_example", // String | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   'limit': 500, // Number | Number of documents per page 'offset': 0, // Number | Index of the first document in the page 'sort': "desc" // String | Sort the results in the ascending/descending order of record creation.
 Default order is **descending** if `sort` is not passed